 Set a wire rack in a heavy-duty rimmed baking sheet.
 Place a steamer insert in the bottom of a large lidded stock pot and add 1-inch of water.
 Bring to a boil over high heat.
-Add a single layer of lobster claws and legs (about half the lobster) and cover pot.
+Add a single layer of lobster claws and tails (about half the lobster) and cover pot.
 Let steam for exactly two minutes, then transfer to rack set in baking sheet (lobsters may still be twitching slightly—this is a reflex reaction.
 Don't worry, they are dead).
 Repeat with remaining lobster.

 Transfer to oven and roast until claws reach 135°F in the center as measured on an instant-read thermometer, about 7 minutes.
 Remove claws and set aside on large plate.
 Continue roasting until tails reach 135°F in center, 7 to 15 minutes longer (depending on exact shape of tails).
 Remove from oven and transfer to plate with claws.